 - Related Article: What is Sous Vide Cooking?

 What are the Health Benefits of Sous Vide?

-Using a sous vide machine to cook food results in less oils and fats compared to traditional cooking methods.
+When you cook sous vide, you need less oils and fats compared to traditional methods.

 Cutting out the amount of fat and oil we consume in our diet is one of the biggest steps we can take to improve our health and diet.
 Heart disease, cholesterol levels, and weight gain are all associated with high-fat diets.

-Cooking with the sous vide method of cooking requires far less use of fats and oils than cooking on the stovetop or oven would.
-Often, fats and oils are simply added as a lubricant to stop ingredients from sticking to the cooking surface like pans, but this isn’t required in sous vide.
+Sous vide requires far less use of fats and oils than on the stovetop or oven would.
+Often, fats and oils are simply added as a lubricant to stop ingredients from sticking to the surface like pans, but this isn’t required in sous vide.

-Even if you need to sear a steak or piece of chicken after sous vide, the amount of oil required is greatly reduced.
-You can also sous vide veggie burgers.
+Even if you need to sear a piece of meat, the amount of oil required is greatly reduced.
+You can even sous vide veggie burgers.

 Although the dishes you cook use less fat, the flavor isn’t affected.
 The sous vide process lets the natural oils already present in the food permeate throughout the entire dish.

 2. Better Retention of Vitamins and Minerals